hbh112233abc/pdfplumber/README.md

 - `resolution`: The desired number pixels per inch.
 Defaults to 72.
 - `width`: The desired image width in pixels.
-- `height`: The desired image width in pixels.
+- `height`: The desired image height in pixels.

 ```python
 im = my_pdf.pages[0].to_image(resolution=150)